Wyresdale Park: History

 The hall was built in 1856–58, and designed by the Lancaster architect Edward Graham Paley for the Ormrod family of Bolton.
 It has since been extended and outbuildings have been added.
 The hall is in Gothic Revival style.
 A lake was added to the grounds in 1897.

-The hall and surrounding parkland were purchased in the 1920s by the Riddell family, and the farms and fell land by the Whewell family.
-In 1967, the hall was also bought by the Whewells.
+The hall and the farms and hill grazing were purchased in the 1920s by the Riddell family, and the farms and fell land were not acquired by the Whewell family until the 1970s when Mrs Riddell sold the estate to the Whewells, while retaining a life tenancy on the Hall.
 By the 2000s, the hall continued to be in a satisfactory condition, but the outbuildings were in a poor state and the gardens were overgrown.
 The family worked with Ruth Watson, and cooperated with the Channel 4's programme Country House Rescue, creating a café and arranging Open Days.
 The hall and its surrounding outbuildings are recorded in the National Heritage List for England as a designated Grade II listed building.